dracula/visual-basic-6/INSTALL.md

 #### Activating theme

-1. Do this
-2. Then that
-3. Boom!
-It's working
+1. Close all intancies of VB6
+2. Execute the ColourChange.exe  with admin privileges.
+Credits to [Ba11istix/VB-VBA-Colour-Change](https://github.com/Ba11istix/VB-VBA-Colour-Change)
+3. Choose VB6 on combobox
+4. Load the Dracula.ini
+5. Click on Write